ionos-cloud/crossplane-provider-ionoscloud/README.md

 ### Provider Logs

 The Crossplane Provider IONOS Cloud has support for `--debug` flag.
-The easiest way to set flags on the provider is to create a [ControllerConfig](examples/provider/debug-config.yaml) and reference it from the [Provider](examples/provider/install-provider.yaml).
+You can create a [ControllerConfig](examples/provider/debug-config.yaml) and reference it from the [Provider](examples/provider/install-provider.yaml).

 In order to see logs of the Crossplane Provider IONOS Cloud controller's pod, use: